Callithy History, Family Crest & Coats of Arms

 Another 29 words (2 lines of text) are included under the topic Early Callithy Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Callithy family to the New World and Oceana
+Migration of the Callithy family

 Many English families tired of political and religious strife left Britain for the new colonies in North America.
 Although the trip itself offered no relief - conditions on the ships were extremely cramped, and many travelers arrived diseased, starving, and destitute - these immigrants believed the opportunities that awaited them were worth the risks.
 Once in the colonies, many of the families did indeed prosper and, in turn, made significant contributions to the culture and economies of the growing colonies.
 An inquiry into the early roots of North American families has revealed a number of immigrants bearing the name Callithy or a variant listed above: Thomas Chadworth who settled in Virginia in 1643; John Shadworth settled in New England in 1765.